dell/dataiq-autodesk-shotgun-plugin/README.md

 # Prerequisite

-Have DataIQ running on the host machine
+Have DataIQ running on the host machine.

 Must have Python pip installed.
 May require the epel-release package for Red Hat.

 ## Installation